raspibolt/raspibolt/guide/bonus/bitcoin/Dojo.md

 $ sudo mysql_secure_installation
 ```

-* Enter the following answers in the shell and exit
+* Enter the following answers in the shell and exit.
+Change "[ F ] MYSQL_ROOT_PASSWORD" to your password.

 ```sh
 Enter current password for root (enter for none): [ F ] MYSQL_ROOT_PASSWORD